react-native-community/cli/docs/dependencies.md

 See [`script_phase` options](https://www.rubydoc.info/gems/cocoapods-core/Pod/Podfile/DSL#script_phase-instance_method) for a full list of available object keys.

+#### platforms.ios.configurations

+An array of build configurations which will include the dependency.
+If the array is empty, your dependency will be installed in all configurations.
+If you're working on a helper library that should only be included in development, such as a replacement for the React Native development menu, you should set this to `['debug']` to avoid shipping the library in a release build.
+For more details, see [`build configurations`](https://guides.cocoapods.org/syntax/podfile.html#pod).

 #### platforms.android.sourceDir

 A relative path to a folder with Android project (Gradle root project), e.g. `./path/to/custom-android`.
 By default, CLI searches for `./android` as source dir.